pulumi/pulumi-hugo/themes/default/content/blog/csharp-static-analyzer/index.md

 date: "2022-07-12"
 ---

 When I started using Pulumi for the first time, I used C# as my language of choice for defining infrastructure.
-I start by creating resources and provide their parameters through argument objects.
+I start by creating resources and providing their parameters through argument objects.
 My code would look something like the following:

 ```cs
 var resourceGroup = new ResourceGroup("resourceGroup");